Klow Peptide: The Complete Guide to the GHK-Cu, BPC-157, TB-500 & KPV Synergistic Blend

 Anti-Inflammatory and Antioxidant Properties

-GHK-Cu also demonstrates potent anti-inflammatory activity by inhibiting both the NF-κB p65 and p38 MAPK signaling pathways, leading to reduced expression of pro-inflammatory cytokines TNF-α and IL-6.
+GHK-Cu also shows potent anti-swelling activity by blocking both the NF-κB p65 and p38 MAPK signaling pathways, leading to reduced expression of pro-swelling cytokines TNF-α and IL-6.
 Its antioxidant capacity is notable as well: GHK-Cu increases superoxide dismutase (SOD) activity and directly quenches both hydroxyl and peroxyl radicals.
-Additionally, it promotes the production of neurotrophic factors including nerve growth factor (NGF), neurotrophin-3 (NT-3), and neurotrophin-4 (NT-4), suggesting neuroprotective applications that extend beyond skin and musculoskeletal tissues.
+Also, it promotes the production of neurotrophic factors including nerve growth factor (NGF), neurotrophin-3 (NT-3), and neurotrophin-4 (NT-4), suggesting brain-safe uses that extend beyond skin and musculoskeletal tissues.

 BPC-157: The Body Protection Compound

 BPC-157 (Body Protection Compound-157) is a synthetic 15-amino acid peptide derived from a naturally occurring protein found in human gastric juice.
-At 10 mg in the Klow blend, it serves as the primary cytoprotective and tissue-repair component.
-With over 100 published preclinical studies spanning gastrointestinal healing, tendon repair, bone regeneration, and neurotransmitter modulation, BPC-157 is one of the most extensively studied peptides in the regenerative medicine research space.
+At 10 mg in the Klow blend, it serves as the main cytoprotective and tissue-repair component.
+With over 100 published lab studies spanning gut healing, tendon repair, bone regrowth, and neurotransmitter tuning, BPC-157 is one of the most extensively studied peptides in the regrowth medicine research space.

 VEGFR2-Akt-eNOS Angiogenic Signaling